Roti (Buttery Indian Flatbread)

 Originally posted March 28, 2012

 After searching the entire house with a flashlight, I called Eric at work, exasperated.
-Check your pockets, you must have accidentally taken my keys.
+Can you check your pockets, you must have accidentally taken my keys.
 (I’m sure he could hear what I was really saying: This is all your fault.
 Sometimes I wonder why Eric puts up with me.)
 After he convinced me that he really didn’t have them, I dejectedly hung up and stared around my torn-apart house.
 Finally I decided to check my car.
 (Only after I fought the urge to grab my keys.
 How am I supposed to get in my car without the keys?)

 So I took Charlotte with me down to the car, and there they were: sitting on the back seat in the unlocked car, fully visible from the window.